At Ontime, we are committed to protecting and respecting your privacy.

 Ontime is the trading name of Ontime Payments Limited (company no. 15474033) ("Ontime", "we", "our", or "us").
 Ontime is the data controller of the personal information we hold about you.

-Our registered and postal address is Spaces, 60 St Martin's Ln, London WC2N 4JS.
+Our registered and postal address is Spaces, 60 St. Martin's Lane, London, WC2N 4JS, United Kingdom.

 We are registered as a data controller with the Information Commissioner’s Office under data protection registration number ZB684820.